Big Brother Brasil 10: The game

 Big Brother divided the housemates into five cliques of three: Sarados (the Fit), Belos (the Beautiful), Cabeças (the Nerds), Ligados (the Tunned) and Coloridos (the Colorful/Gays).
 The housemates played as individuals except when a housemate from a clique won Head of Household, when all members of that clique were immune from eviction.
-This concept was first implemented on the eleventh season of Big Brother in USA.
+This concept was first implemented in the eleventh season of Big Brother in USA.
 Five previous housemates returned to support one of the cliques in the House: Joseane Oliveira of Big Brother 3 supported the Belos, Marcelo Dourado of Big Brother 4 supported the Sarados, Rafael Valente of Big Brother 6 supported the Cabeças, Fani Pacheco of Big Brother 7 supported the Coloridos and Natalia Casassola of Big Brother 8 supported the Ligados.
 Fernanda won the first Head of Household competition for the Belos, allowing Joseane to return to the house as a full housemate and the first Head of Household.
-She could also could choose one of the two male ex-housemates, either Dourado or Rafael, to enter as a full housemate, and chose Dourado.
+She could also choose one of the two male ex-housemates, either Dourado or Rafael, to enter as a full housemate, and chose Dourado.